 QUICK TIP: Use silicone spatulas like these for easy, clean mixing.
 Sourdough starter won’t stick to silicone as much, making it quicker and simpler to mix through.
 And you can then use it to smooth down and clean the sides of the jar to make the starter level easily visible.

 A dough thermometer is one of those items that you can certainly live without at the beginning, but it is essential for someone who is trying to understanding their dough and improve their bake.

 The Lavatool Javelin Pro (available at Amazon here) is of durable quality, and comes with a 3 year warrantee.
 It’s also useful for checking the temperature of your bread during baking too.
 It’s a must have for anyone who wants to develop an understanding of why their bread is behaving the way it does, and how to make better bread next time.

 One of the most difficult aspects in sourdough baking is figuring out exactly when your dough has risen enough, which is made much more complicated by the varying temperatures and humidity levels in your kitchen.
 A dough proofer is by no means necessary, but it is something that will help you:

 - schedule your time more easily

-The best dough proofer on the market by far in my opinion, is the Brod & Taylor Bread Proofer (available at Amazon here).
+The best dough proofer on the market by far in my opinion, is the Brod & Taylor Bread Proofer (available at Amazon here, or from a family owned US based business here).
 This product was a game changer for me and I have more detailed information about it here.